Five long weekend getaways that don’t need a car

 Australia’s surfing capital

 Surf world-famous breaks or catch your first wave at a beach that gave birth to Australia’s surfing culture.
 For die-hard surfing fans there’s a local bus to Bells Beach, the international surfing hotspot.
-Land lubbers can stroll along pristine sand beaches or tackle the Surf Coast Walking Trail, which is suitable for bikes with easy paths and clifftop lookouts.
+Land lubbers can stroll along pristine beaches or tackle the Surf Coast Walking Trail, which is suitable for bikes with easy paths and clifftop lookouts.

 arevo says: Get the V/Line Geelong line train from Southern Cross railway station and get off at Geelong (1 hour and 10 minutes, Co2 4.4kg), then take Apollo Bay 101 bus from the station to Torquay (1 hour and 1 minute, Co2 1.3kg).